 How to Remove Wi-Fi Networks from iPhone or iPad

-While you cannot remove individual Wi-Fi networks from an iOS device, there is a nuclear option.
+If you want to remove all saved wi-fi networks on your iOS device, there is a nuclear option.
 If you tap Settings > General > Reset > Reset Network Settings, the iOS device deletes all your Wi-Fi networks and passwords, along with other network settings.
 However, this does not carry over to iCloud Keychain if you are using it, and the only way to fully delete these saved networks is on a Mac.

 How to View and Remove Saved Wi-Fi Networks via Network Preferences